- Carol Thompson

 Currently, there are only a few forms approved by the Supreme Court, most are found in the pro se divorce packets.
 You can download the forms found on the Forms page on the Wyoming Judicial Branch website.
 The packet can also be obtained from the District Court Clerks.
 The cost for each packet is $ 10.00.

-Generally, you can expect a case to be under advisement approximately six to nine months.
+Generally, you can expect a case to be under advisement approximately three to six months.
 This is not an exact timeframe because there can be many variables such as the number of issues raised in the appeal, if it is a case of first impression for the Court or the size of the current court docket.

 Yes, if you are looking for an older case, those files are retained by the Wyoming State Archives.
 There is a charge for copying; you may contact the State Archives for more information at: